ni/measurement-plugin-labview/Source/Example Measurements/README.md

 This directory contains the following example measurements:

 - `CancellableMeasurement`: Demonstrates a simple measurement that takes a specified length of time and can be cancelled while it is running.
 - `Keysight 34401A DMM Measurement`: Performs a DMM measurement using an HP/Agilent/Keysight 34401A DMM.
 - `NI-DCPower Source DC Voltage`: Sources and measures a DC voltage with an NI SMU.
+- `NI-Digital SPI`: Tests an SPI device using an NI Digital Pattern instrument.
+- `NI-DMM Measurement`: Acquires a single measurement from a NI DMM.
+- `NI-FGEN Standard Function`: Generates a waveform using standard function mode with an NI FGEN.
+- `NI_SCOPE Acquire Waveform`: Acquires waveforms from an NI SCOPE.
 - `UIProgressUpdates`: Generates random numbers and updates the measurement UI to show progress.

 For more details about a specific example, see the `README.md` file included with the example.

 ## User Guide